AmarDange/Django-Project-4/README.md

 For registered users to be able to like and comment on all posts.
 For registered users to be able add, edit and delete their own comment.

-#### Blog Goals:
+### Blog Goals:
 Offers a platform to promote community and love for tourism.
-Provide registered users the access to like, comment and share recipes with full CRUD functionality.
+Provide registered users the access to like, comment with full CRUD functionality.

 ## Agile Methodology